What is GBA+?

 In 1995, the Government of Canada committed to using GBA+ to advance gender equality in Canada, as part of the ratification of the United Nations’ Beijing Platform for Action.

 Gender equality is enshrined in the Charter of Rights and Freedoms, which is part of the Constitution of Canada.
-Gender equality means that diverse groups of women, men and gender-diverse people are able to participate fully in all spheres of Canadian life, contributing to an inclusive and democratic society.
+Gender equality means that diverse groups of women, men and non-binary people are able to participate fully in all spheres of Canadian life, contributing to an inclusive and democratic society.

 The Government recently renewed its commitment to GBA+ and is working to strengthen its implementation across all federal departments.